|Values are valid only on day of printing.|

 Distinguishing between primary and secondary hyperoxaluria

-Primary hyperoxalurias are genetic disorders of glyoxylate metabolism characterized by increased urinary excretion of oxalic acid and kidney stone formation.
+Primary hyperoxalurias (PH), classified into types 1, 2, and 3, are genetic disorders of oxalate metabolism characterized by increased urinary excretion of oxalic acid and kidney stone formation.

 A diagnostic workup in an individual with hyperoxaluria demonstrates increased concentration of oxalate in urinary metabolite screening.
-If glycolate or glycerate is present, a primary hyperoxaluria is indicated.
+If glycolate, glycerate, or 4-hydroxy-2-oxoglutarate is present, a primary hyperoxaluria is indicated.

-Primary hyperoxalurias are distinguished from each other based on the urine profile.
+Each type is distinguished from the others based on the urine profile.

 Ascorbic acid will falsely elevate oxalic acid results.